akruis/stackless_historic/Doc/c-api/stackless.rst

   here, since every uncaught exception will be directed to main.

-..cfunction:: PyObject *PyStackless_RunWatchdogEx(long timeout, int flags)
+.. cfunction:: PyObject *PyStackless_RunWatchdogEx(long timeout, int flags)

   Wraps :cfunc:`PyStackless_RunWatchdog`, but allows its behaviour to be customised by the value of *flags* which may contain any of the following
   bits:

-  Py_WATCHDOG_THREADBLOCK:
+  ``Py_WATCHDOG_THREADBLOCK``
-  When set enables the old thread-blocking behaviour when we run out of tasklets on this thread and there are other Python threads running.
+     Allows a thread to block if it runs out of tasklets.
+Ideally it will be awakened by other threads using channels which its blocked tasklets are waiting on.

-  Py_WATCHDOG_SOFT:
+  ``Py_WATCHDOG_SOFT``
      Instead of interrupting a tasklet, we wait until the next tasklet scheduling moment to return.
-Always returns Py_None, as everything is in order.
+Always returns *Py_None*, as everything is in order.

-  Py_WATCHDOG_IGNORE_NESTING:
+  ``Py_WATCHDOG_IGNORE_NESTING``
-  allows interrupts at all levels, effectively acting as though the "ignore_nesting" attribute were set on all tasklets.
+     Allows interrupts at all levels, effectively acting as though the *ignore_nesting* attribute were set on all tasklets.

-  Py_WATCHDOG_TIMEOUT:
+  ``Py_WATCHDOG_TIMEOUT``
-  interprets 'timeout' as a total timeout, rather than a timeslice length.
-The function will then attempt to interrupt execution
+     Interprets *timeout* as a fixed run time, rather than a per-tasklet run limit.
+The function will then attempt to interrupt execution once this many total opcodes have been executed since the call was made.

 debugging and monitoring functions
 ----------------------------------

-..cfunction:: int PyStackless_SetChannelCallback(PyObject *callable)
+.. cfunction:: int PyStackless_SetChannelCallback(PyObject *callable)

   channel debugging.
 The callable will be called on every send or receive.
   Passing NULL removes the handler.